AsmaeNedday/Playlist-Quizz-JS/README.md

 * __addQuestion__ : pushes the question object into the list
 * __getQuestion__ : gets the current question
 * __nextQuestion__ : gets the next question by incrementing questionIndex  and incrementing the score if the answer is correct
-* __finish__ : returns a boolen to indicate if we went through all the elements of the list
+* __finish__ : returns a boolean to indicate if we went through all the elements of the list
 * __showProgress__ : shows the number of  elements of the list we went through
 * __showScore__ : shows the score of the user
 * __randomize__ : randomize the elements of the list